Advertiser Disclosure

 Image Credit: Free-Photos via Pixabay

-Getting to NYC
+Getting to New York City

 New York City is served by 3 main airports: John F. Kennedy International Airport (JFK), Newark Liberty International Airport (EWR), and LaGuardia Airport (LGA).
-Sometimes you don’t have a choice which airport you fly into.
+Sometimes, you don’t have a choice in which airport you fly to.

 John F. Kennedy International Airport (JFK)